Skyvell/bmw-commision-design/README.md

 # bmw_analysis_and_design

 ## Project requirements

-Tool requirements:
+### Project scope:

+### Tools:
-- Github Actions for CI/CD.
+- Github Actions for CI/CD (requirement BWM).
-- Terraform for infrastructure.
+- Terraform for infrastructure (requirement BMW).
+- Python will be used for lambda development since this project is mostly about data processing, which Python excels at.

-Throughput needs:
+### Throughput needs:
-Uploaded files are relatively small.
-Will read and write
+The files to be uploaded are relativley small -> use lambda for parsing.
+The data to be read and processed monthly from midas is not very substantial -> lambda used for this.

 1. Requirement Gathering and Analysis
 Duration: 1-2 weeks
 Activities: